sgoranson/alacritty/README.md

-personal fork of Alacritty, mainly for the font size changes written by [da-x/alacritty](https://github.com/da-x/alacritty)
+personal fork (sept 2017) of Alacritty, mainly for the font size changes written by [da-x/alacritty](https://github.com/da-x/alacritty)

 ```
        ,/|         _.--''^``-...___.._.,;